top of page

 "Alle Menschen werden Schwestern"

-Understanding each other without words, listening closely, feeling together - with their program "Alle Menschen werden Schwestern" the duo Anouchka & Katharina Hack traces the bond.
+Understanding each other without words, listening closely, feeling together - with their program "Alle Menschen werden Schwestern" (all people become sisters) the duo Anouchka & Katharina Hack traces the bond.
 It is not only the extraordinary bond between siblings that becomes audible in compositions by the sisters Boulanger, Fanny Hensel and Felix Mendelssohn as well as in the intimate dialogue of joint, spontaneous improvisations by the sister duo.
 Imagination as a unifying force between all people is also in the focus of this musical search for traces of the question: What brings us together as human beings?

-Fanny Hensel (1805-1847): Fantasy in g Minor for Cello and Piano
+Fanny Hensel (1805-1847): Fantasy in G minor for Cello and Piano

 Lili Boulanger (1893-1918): Trois morceaux pour piano